-In addition, all first year fellows participate in the Cleveland Clinic Solutions For Value Enhancement (SOLVE) program.
+In addition, all first year fellows participate in the Quality in Leadership (QuIL) program.
 This program is an in-depth, mentored program that provides structured training in leadership, quality and process improvement research.
 Fellows work as a team with faculty mentors and quality improvement experts to solve real problems in medicine.

-To ensure comprehensive scholarship training, all second year fellows are expected to participate in a 3-month, faculty mentored, writing curriculum.
-Fellows meet every other week to learn the art of scientific communication and to improve their writing and peer review skills.
+To ensure comprehensive scholarship training, all second year fellows are also expected to participate in a 3-month, faculty mentored, writing workshop.
+Fellows meet every other week to learn the art of written scientific communication and to improve their writing and peer review skills.
 Fellows are expected to submit at least one manuscript for publication as a part of this curriculum.